Inferring Traffic Models in Terminal Airspace from Flight Tracks and Procedures: Introduction

 Various approaches have been proposed for modeling aircraft trajectories.
 Traditional methods explicitly model aircraft behavior based on kinematic equations of motion.
 Several studies predicted the nominal trajectory by propagating the state estimates into the future \cite{chatterji1996route, chatterji1999short} or to the next flight segments \cite{slattery1997trajectory}.
 Aircraft performance models, such as Base of Aircraft Data (BADA) \cite{nuic2010user}, were also developed based on aircraft dynamics models for trajectory simulation and prediction.
 These physics-based approaches do not account for the uncertainties that lie in aircraft trajectory prediction \cite{yepes2007new}.
+Furthermore, they are unable to capture the multimodality that is seen in real-world data.

-Recent efforts have developed probabilistic methods for modeling aircraft behavior.
+Other efforts have developed probabilistic methods for modeling aircraft behavior.
 Some studies involved learning aircraft dynamics or navigational intent based on dynamic Bayesian networks to account for the uncertainty in the future states of aircraft \cite{liu2011probabilistic,kochenderfer2008uncorrelated,weinert2013uncorrelated, lowe2015learning, mahboubi2017learning}.
-Researchers also applied supervised learning algorithms such as regression models \cite{kun20084, hamed2013statistical}, neural networks \cite{le1999using}, and generalized linear models (GLM) \cite{de2013machine} to predict future trajectories or the estimated times of arrival.
+Researchers also applied supervised learning algorithms such as spline functions \cite{kun20084}, neural networks \cite{le1999using, hamed2013statistical}, and generalized linear models (GLM) \cite{de2013machine} to predict future trajectories or the estimated times of arrival.
+Although these models consider uncertainty, they do not capture how such uncertainty varies depending on flight stage.